 When not working or volunteering she can be found playing in the dirt of her organic garden.
 She has raised two children on Haida Gwaii, both of whom she is profoundly proud of.

-Patrick Shannon (Nang Ḵ'uulas)
+Nang Ḵ'uulas Patrick Shannon

-Patrick is a First Nations professional creative and social entrepreneur from Haida Gwaii, raised by his Haida elders he endeavours to keep storytelling alive through todays modern art forms.
+Patrick is a First Nations professional creative and social entrepreneur from Haida Gwaii, raised by his Haida elders he endeavours to keep storytelling alive through today's modern art forms.
 He travels the country empowering neighbouring aboriginal communities in using technology and media, to not only address and heal social issues, but to start forging new cultural identities in the modern world.